Driving Around Iceland

 What to see when driving

 Planning is always good (at least a little), but for the most part what I loved about driving around Iceland is that you can simply just drive and stop when you see something interesting.
 Trust me when I say that you could stop every five minutes.
+But make sure you don’t miss both ice caving in iceland, or snorkeling in Iceland between 2 continents!

 The Northern Lights